The Texas Department of Family and Protective Services publishes information about leaving a child home alone. They state the following:

-The Dept. of State Health Services provides information about consumable hemp products such as CBD oil and the license required to sell these products.
+The Dept. of State Health Services provides information about consumable hemp products such as CBD and the license required to sell these products.

 Prior to the 2019 state laws that legalized consumable hemp products, Texas had enacted the Compassionate-Use Act.
-This law allows for medical use of low-THC cannabis (less than 0.5% THC) for certain qualified patients.
+This law allows for the medical use of low-THC cannabis (less than 0.5% THC) for certain qualified patients.
 This law regulates who can produce low-THC cannabis and who may prescribe low-THC cannabis to certain patients.

 House Bill 3703 from 2019 recently expanded the law to include more qualifying patients.
 This bill was signed by the governor on June 14, 2019, and became effective immediately.
-The new legislation now allows qualified physicians to prescribe low-THC marijuana to patients diagnosed with epilepsy, seizure disorders, multiple sclerosis, spasticity, amyotrophic lateral sclerosis, austism, terminal cancer, or an incurable neurodegenerative disease.
+The new legislation now allows qualified physicians to prescribe low-THC marijuana to patients diagnosed with epilepsy, seizure disorders, multiple sclerosis, spasticity, amyotrophic lateral sclerosis, autism, terminal cancer, or an incurable neurodegenerative disease.